Adam Hughes: Early work

-In February 1992, at the age of 24, Hughes moved to Atlanta, Georgia to join Gaijin Studios, believing that working more closely alongside fellow artists would improve his own skills.
+In February 1992, at the age of 24, Hughes moved to Atlanta, Georgia and helped found Gaijin Studios, believing that working more closely alongside fellow artists would improve his own skills.
 Hughes stayed with Gaijin Studios for 12 years.
 That same year, he penciled Comics' Greatest World: Arcadia #3 for Dark Horse Comics, which featured the first appearance of the supernatural character Ghost.
 He drew that character subsequently in the 1994 one-shot Ghost Special.
 When that character was given her own series in 1995, Hughes penciled the first three-issue storyline, "Arcadia Nocturne".

 From 1994 to 1995, Hughes drew the satirical storyline "Young Captain Adventure", which appeared in the first several issues of the adult comics anthology magazine Penthouse Comix.
 Hughes also provided a painted cover for issue #2, and a pinup in issue #26 in 1997.
 In a 2011 interview, he indicated that while he did not regret that work, he felt shame at the time he produced it, as he feared it might end his future prospects with companies like Marvel Comics and DC Comics, and because he feels that depicting full nudity is less fulfilling than merely suggestive art.
 Hughes explains:

 I firmly believe that drawing a fully clothed, beautiful woman is more sensuous than a completely naked, laying on a table getting ready to go in for a CAT scan.
 I firmly think that it's what you hint and suggest—that is more attractive—and that goes for both men and women.
 When you go into full nudity, and swing for the fences with the nudity, it can be titillating at first, but after a while you get kind of tired and kind of spent and decide "Hey, you know what, I am just going to go watch the ball game."
 I think that you need to have the mystery, and that layer to be peeled away so that the interest remains there.

 In 1995, Hughes wrote and illustrated the 1996 two-issue miniseries, Gen^{13}: Ordinary Heroes from WildStorm, his first writing assignment.
 Because he did that at the WildStorm offices in La Jolla, California, he spent evenings in the suite where the studio's books were colored, where he learned how to color with Photoshop from colorists Homer Reyes, Ben Dimagmaliw and Laura Martin.

 In late 1998, Hughes began a four-year run as cover artist on DC's Wonder Woman; he produced 49 covers for the series.
 He also provided cover art on Tomb Raider from Top Cow Comics.
 Hughes would eventually gain a reputation as one of the best-known and distinctive comic book cover artists.